DonC24/expense-tracker/README.md

 # Expense Tracker with graph and list sorting

 Simple expense tracker that has a bar graph to show monthly income/expenses.
 History list that can be sorted by date.
-I used functional components with hooks and context API, with local storage to store data.
+I used React that has functional components with hooks and context API, with local storage to store data.

 ## Usage